Step outside your degree programme and expand your knowledge with elective modules.

 Learning a language can broaden your horizons and deepen your knowledge of different cultures.
 In a globalised and interconnected world, it can give you a competitive edge.

-You can choose from a wide range of languages to study, with options year-to-year likely to include Arabic, Chinese, French, German, Italian, Japanese, Latin, Modern Greek, Polish, Russian and Spanish.
+You can choose from a wide range of languages to study, at levels from beginner to advanced.
+Options are likely to include Arabic, Chinese, French, German, Italian, Japanese, Latin, Modern Greek, Polish, Russian and Spanish.

-- Learn a new language from scratch, or build your existing skills through to advanced level
+- Learn a new language from scratch, or build your existing skills.

-- Build the confidence to interact in a multilingual and multicultural setting
+- Build the confidence to interact in a multilingual and multicultural setting, which may help you to prepare for a study abroad opportunity.

-- Give yourself a competitive edge in graduate employment
+- Give yourself a competitive edge and boost your employability.

 I'm taking Japanese as an elective module.
 It’s really refreshing to learn something completely different to my degree, and another great way to make friends.